 - After the class(es) have decided on each bill, it is the YOUR responsibility to assure that the results are reported.
 To do this: - Log in to E-Congress, click the Monitor Progress tab and select a classroom if you have more than one.
-Then click on the Bills Assigned to Committee link. - Click on the bill title you wish to comment and vote on, scroll to the base of the bill and click Comment.
-A screen will appear that will enable you to enter comments as well as amendments.
+Then click on the Bills Assigned to Committee link. - Olick on the bill title you wish to comment and vote on, scroll to the base of the bill and click Comment.
+A screen will appear that will enable you to enter comments and amendment proposals.
 Please make sure you are entering comments and amendments on the correct bill.
-Click Add to save and close the window and then select Approve, Reject or Return to Author (Amend) above the bill name. - o If you have chosen to allow one of your students to enter the comments related to the overall committee result via the student's log in, you will need to click on the bill name as described above and once you have reviewed the content, click Approve next to the designated student's comments.
+Click Add to save and close the window and then select Approve, Reject or Return to Author (Amend) above the

+- bill name. - If you have chosen to allow one of your students to enter the comments related to the overall committee result via the student's log in, you will need to click on the bill name as described above.
+Once you have reviewed the content, click Approve next to the designated student's comments presuming they are appropriate.
 You must then select Approve, Reject, or Return to Author (amend) above the bill name.
-Students do not have that capability, and you should never give your students your log in name and password. - Please inform your students whose bills have been returned to them with an amendment that they must log in and either accept, reject or offer a compromise on the proposed amendment by the committee.
-If your student accepts the amendment, and edits the bill accordingly, the committee should pass the bill.
-He or she may suggest a compromise amendment to the committee.
-In either case, the student must submit the edited bill back to his or her teacher who then returns the bill to the committee.
-Bills can go back and forth with amendments, but keep in mind that bills must be approved or rejected by Tuesday, March 19 at 5PM EST. Be sure to regularly check to see if your students have bills that have been returned for amendment or if the bills your committee returned for amendment have been altered as sent back to you.
-You, the teacher, are vital to this process.
+Students do not have the capability to submit bills, and you should never give your students your log in name and password.

 - When reviewing bills be mindful of the fact that this is a simulation designed to teach students about the legislative process.
 Focus students on the content of the bill as they assess its strengths and weaknesses as a piece of legislation.
 Carefully consider how the bill might be amended.
-Please be thoughtful about rejecting bills solely on the basis of poor grammar, spelling or punctuation, unless it renders the bills unclear; and keep comments and feedback constructive in nature. - During Committee, the teacher is the sole liaison between their classroom committee and the author of a bill.
-Do not give students your password. - Generally, the number of bills a class receives to review during the Committee phase depends partly on the number of bills submitted within a House Floor, the number of classes within a House Floor, the number of bills a teacher sent to YLI as well as the number of students in the class. - Committees should have all of their bills reviewed, comments entered and the bill voted upon by Monday, March 10 in order to assure time for amendments to be finalized by Wednesday, March 19 at 5PM.
-Please be mindful of your spring break dates and how they affect your students and those whose bills your class is responsible for reviewing. - Committee phase results are listed in real time.
+Please be thoughtful about rejecting bills solely on the basis of poor grammar, spelling or punctuation, unless it renders the bills unclear; and keep comments and feedback constructive in nature.
+Sarcastic comments are usually rude and don't translate well in written form. - During Committee, the teacher is the sole liaison between their classroom committee and the author of a bill.
+Do not give students your password. - Generally, the number of bills a class receives to review during the Committee phase depends partly on the number of bills submitted within a House Floor, the number of classes within a House Floor, the number of bills a teacher sent to YLI as well as the number of students in the class. - Committees should have all of their bills reviewed, comments entered, and the bill voted upon by Wednesday, March 1. - Committee phase results are listed in real time.
 Once a bill has been voted on, the author, the author's teacher, and the committee teacher can see the vote that was cast and the comment which was entered. - Students who have had their bills returned to them with an amendment may edit their bills immediately.

-Phase V: House Floor
+Phase V: Amendment